Requirements for Maintaining Certification as a CPEO

 See the instructions for Form 940, Form 941, Form 943, Schedule R (Form 940), Schedule R (Form 941), and Schedule R (Form 943) for additional information on filing these forms.

 A CPEO must notify the IRS of any change that materially affects the continuing accuracy of any agreement or information that was previously made or provided to the IRS, including a modification or update to previously provided information, as well as new information (for example, a new responsible individual).
 A CPEO must notify the IRS of a material change no later than 30 days (45 days in the case of a new responsible individual) after the date of the material change.
-Notification must be provided through the online account of the CPEO by which the initial application was submitted.
-Similarly, responsible individuals of a CPEO must notify the IRS of any material changes to the information they submitted on the Responsible Individual Personal Attestation (RIPA) within 30 days of the change, by submitting an update through the online account of the responsible individual who submitted the previous RIPA.
-See Sections 2.06(3) and 2.06(4) of Revenue Procedure 2017-14 for more information on reporting material changes.
+Notification must be provided by the application submitter by creating a CPEO account update.
+Similarly, responsible individuals of a CPEO must notify the IRS of any material changes to the information they submitted on the Responsible Individual Personal Attestation (RIPA) within 30 days of the change, by submitting an update through their own individual online account.
+See Sections 4.04 and 8.06(3) of Revenue Procedure 2023-18 for more information on reporting material changes.

 A CPEO must notify a customer in writing if its CPEO contract has been transferred to another person (or if another person will report, withhold, or pay, under such other person's EIN, any applicable federal employment taxes with respect to the remuneration of any individuals covered by its CPEO contract with the customer) and provide the customer with the name and EIN of such other person no later than 10 days after the transfer or other applicable event.